anshpu/AI_Fitness_Assistant/README.md

 ### 🎯 Goal Management
 - Supports multiple fitness goals such as muscle gain, fat loss, and staying active
-- Selected goals dynamically influence AI generated outputs
+- Selected goals directly influence AI generated recommendations

 ### 🧮 AI-Generated Macros
 - Calories, protein, fat, and carbohydrate targets are generated using AI
-- Macros adapt based on user profile and selected goals
+- Macros adapt dynamically based on user profile and goals
-- Users can manually adjust and save values
+- Users can manually adjust and save macro values

 ### 🧠 AI Fitness Assistant
 - Ask natural language fitness questions
 - Generates personalized workout and nutrition guidance
-- Uses stored profile data and notes as context
+- Uses stored profile data, goals, and notes as context

 ### 📝 Notes and Preferences
 - Save personal workout constraints or habits
-- Notes are used to improve AI personalization
+- Notes are incorporated into AI responses for better personalization

 ### ☁️ Live Deployment
 - Hosted on **Streamlit Cloud**
-- Fully functional web application
+- Fully functional web application accessible online

 ---

-## 🧠 AI Integration
+## 🧠 How AI Is Used

-AI is used to dynamically analyze:
+AI is used to analyze:
-- User health data
+- User health and body data
 - Activity level
-- Fitness goals
+- Selected fitness goals
-- Personal notes
+- Personal notes and preferences

-Based on this information, the system generates customized macros and fitness recommendations, ensuring outputs are **user specific rather than generic**.
+Based on this information, the system generates **user specific macros and fitness recommendations**, ensuring results are personalized rather than generic.

 ---